 The need for a director to consent in writing makes perfect sense, given the many personal liabilities that may result from a broad range of legislation.
 Certainly, in this fact situation, there could be little doubt as to the outcome.
 It is important to keep in mind however that this was the approach taken by the civil courts.
 The Tax Court of Canada (TCC) may see it differently.
 In that forum, there have been several situations where liability has been imposed without election or consent.
 These situations have included elections without consent where the person acted in the role thereafter or continued to act in the role after their term expired.
 In each case, the person became a Director in the eyes of the TCC by virtue of the “De Facto director doctrine”.
 The approach is to be more cautious, however, when the finding results in liability.

-At Milosevic Fiske LLP, our Toronto professional liability lawyers are intimately familiar with discipline across a number of professions and have successfully represented many professionals, including other lawyers, investment advisors, as well as directors and officers in such circumstances.
+At Milosevic & Associates, our Toronto professional liability lawyers are intimately familiar with discipline across a number of professions and have successfully represented many professionals, including other lawyers, investment advisors, as well as directors and officers in such circumstances.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.